-VI.
+VII.
 CONCLUSION

 In this work, we address the problem of robust online learning against malicious manipulation.
 The data features may be manipulated by malicious generators to best respond to the classification models committed by the classifier.
 Practical issues such as delayed feedback (for the classifier) and delayed observation of the classification model (for malicious data generators) are captured in the problem.
-We propose online algorithms ROLC-NC and ROLC-C, respectively, for when the data generators are non-clairvoyant and clairvoyant.
-Our theoretical analysis shows that both algorithms have a sub-linear regret bound when the classifier's cost function is convex.
+We propose four online classification algorithms ROLC-NC, ROLC-C, ROLC-NC-D, and ROLC-C-D, for different scenarios where the data generators are non-clairvoyant or clairvoyant, and the feedback delay is static or dynamic.
+Our theoretical analysis shows that all proposed algorithms have a sub-linear regret bound when the classifier's cost function is convex.
 We further evaluate the performance of the proposed algorithms in network flow classification via experiments using real-world data traces.
-We observe that the proposed algorithms are effective, in terms of steady-state accuracy and the F1 score, and they compare favorably with an optimal static offline classification strategy under different testing scenarios.
+We observe that the proposed algorithms are effective, in terms of steady-state accuracy and the F_1 score, and they compare favorably with an optimal static offline classification strategy under different testing scenarios.